LifesLight/CMancala/README.md

 - **Double Move Handling**: The algorithm adjusts search parameters based on whether the player's turn continues or switches to the opponent.
 - **Aspiration Windows with Iterative Deepening**: This technique allows for time-limited searches while enhancing performance.

+### Solvers
+- **GLOBAL:**<br>The reference solver.
+Is only satisfied once the complete game tree is exhaustively searched for the best possible move at the current node.
+- **LOCAL:** *EXPERIMENTAL*<br>Similar to GLOBAL but with knowledge of every nodes subtree solve status.
+This allows for *experimental* optimizations like solved node caching.
+- **QUICK**<br>The fastest solver.
+Is not required to find the best move at every node, only one which satisfies a provided cutoff evaluation.
+This allows for significantly faster solves (or searches in general) at the expense of only finding **a** winning move instead of the **most** winning move.

 ## Restrictions
 - The game is designed to support a maximum of 224 stones on the board at any given time.